surveysolutions/docs/content/headquarters/config/server-installation/index.md

 After the installation is complete, follow the instructions for [tuning PostgreSQL for production use](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server)

+By default, PostgreSQL us setup to allow connections from the same server only.
+If you are going to install Survey Solutions on the same server, you don't need to change this default.
+However if you are splitting the database and the web application into two separate servers (may be advisable for larger-scale operations when administration and maintenance of the database is better by its own) you have to explicitly allow connections from external server to reach your PostgreSQL database.
+This is done by modifying pg_hba.config file and adding ip address of the webserver, which will run Survey Solutions.
+Please take a look at the [documentation](https://www.postgresql.org/docs/13/auth-pg-hba-conf.html) for further details.

 ## Installing Survey Solutions

 Download the [Survey Solutions installer](https://mysurvey.solutions/Download)